 - i.
 To a point that is not on the passenger's routing, as stated in his/her ticket. - ii.
 Beyond the passenger's next point of stopover or, if there is no stopover, beyond the final destination designated on the ticket. - iii.
 Beyond a point at which the passenger wants to reclaim the baggage or any portion thereof. - iv.
 Beyond the point to which all applicable charges have been paid. - v.
-Beyond a point at which the passenger is to transfer to a connecting flight if the Carrier is unable to through-check the baggage, or if that flight is scheduled to depart from an airport different from the one at which the passenger is scheduled to arrive. - b) Collection and delivery of baggage
+Beyond a point at which the passenger is to transfer to a connecting flight if carrier is unable to through-check the baggage, or if that flight is scheduled to depart from an airport different from the one at which the passenger is scheduled to arrive.

+b) Collection and Delivery of Baggage

-Checked baggage will be delivered to the bearer of the baggage check upon payment of all unpaid sums due to the Carrier under contract of carriage or tariff.
+Checked baggage will be delivered to the bearer of the baggage check upon payment of all unpaid sums due to carrier under contract of carriage or tariff.
 Only the passenger for whom a baggage identification tag was issued may take possession of the baggage.
 Carrier may, but is under no obligation to do so, require satisfactory proof that the baggage belongs to the passenger in question before delivering the baggage to the passenger.
-Acceptance of the baggage without complaint, within the time limits stipulated in RULE 105 - LIABILITY OF CARRIERS, by the passenger in possession of the baggage identification tag is prima facie evidence that the Carrier delivered the baggage in good condition in accordance with this tariff.
+Acceptance of the baggage without complaint, within the time limits stipulated in RULE 105 - LIABILITY OF CARRIERS (E), by the passenger in possession of the baggage identification tag is prima facie evidence that the carrier delivered the baggage in good condition in accordance with this tariff.

-(12) Movement of baggage and delayed baggage
+(6) Movement of Baggage and Delayed Baggage

-Checked baggage will be carried in the same aircraft as the passenger unless such carriage is deemed impracticable by the Carrier, in which event the Carrier will move the baggage on a space available basis, and the checked baggage may arrive after the passenger's arrival at destination.
+Checked baggage will be carried in the same aircraft as the passenger unless such carriage is deemed impracticable by carrier, in which event carrier will move the baggage on a space available basis, and the checked baggage may arrive after the passenger's arrival at destination.
 Carrier shall make reasonable efforts to deliver baggage to passenger as soon as practicable, unless restrictions apply pursuant applicable law or local requirements, such as the need for presence of passenger for customs clearance.
-If passenger's baggage is delayed, the Carrier will provide out-of-town passengers with an over-night kit if required, and will provide information necessary to allow passenger to obtain updates on the status of their baggage.
+If passenger's baggage is delayed, carrier will provide out-of-town passengers with an over-night kit if required, and will provide information necessary to allow passenger to obtain updates on the status of their baggage.